awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

      For information about setting up alerts, see [Alert supervisors in real\-time based on keywords and phrases](add-rules-for-alerts.md)\.

      If your instance was created before October 2018, additional configuration is needed to access real\-time analytics\.
-For more information, see [Service\-Linked Role Permissions for Amazon Connect](connect-slr.md#slr-permissions)\.
+For more information, see [Service\-linked role permissions for Amazon Connect](connect-slr.md#slr-permissions)\.

 1. Choose the language\.
 For a list of available languages for various Contact Lens features, see [Supported languages](supported-languages.md)\.